 The primary concern is that eating a high-protein diet is that it may decrease bone health and damage kidneys.
 There is no clear linking between higher protein intake and renal diseases in healthy people.
-Some researches show that there is a link between the individuals with the pre-existent renal disease.
+Some researchers show that there is a link between the individuals with the pre-existent renal disease.

 Also linking high-protein to osteoporosis is a misconception, and recent studies demonstrate that dietary protein is actually good for healthy bones.
 Relatively high protein intake, including animal sources, increase mineral mass and reduce the osteoporotic fractures.
 Studies show that dietary protein works with calcium to improve calcium retention and bone metabolism.

 How to get enough protein in your diet-eating real foods?

 The best protein sources are grass-fed meats, animal organs, eggs, fish, dairy products (full fat, of course, say no to milk).
 If you are eating those, you might get all the necessary amino acids that your body needs to work properly.

-Top 10 foods that are really high in protein and great in a ketogenic diet
+Top 10 foods that are high in protein and great in a ketogenic diet

 Protein: 1 large egg provides 6 grams of protein

 Protein: 100g has 20g.